pasheva/Google-FooBar/README.md

 ![FooBar Invitation](./img/foobar.png "FooBar Invitation")

-Google Foo Bar is the Easter Egg for a developer.
-It's known to be Google's secret recruiting process embeded within the search engine itself.
-My invitation split the engine open on a Mondan evening.
 The are 5 levels, which outline a story.
 Each level is in its own directory.
 Parts of the story are unlocked as you progress.
-Please check [journal.md][journal] for the full story. <br>
+Please check [story.md][story] for the full story. <br>
 (*Still in progress.
 Solutions would be added at later time.*)

 #### Let's play!